 Florida opioid statistics show that prescription opioids are placing unnecessary burdens upon patients, communities, and hospitals throughout the state.
 Many believe these lawsuits can help battle the opioid epidemic and reduce opioid-related problems in the future.

-If you or a loved one is struggling with an opioid use disorder, The Recovery Village Palm Beach can help.
+If you or a loved one is struggling with an opioid use disorder, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to learn more about treatment plans and programs that can work well for your situation.

 Conrad & Scherer.
 “Florida Hospitals File Lawsuit Against Opioid Manufacturers and Distributors.”
 PR Newswire, September 18, 2019.
 Accessed October 8, 2019.